 The Patient Access API requires CMS-regulated payers to implement and maintain a secure, standards-based API for this purpose, and through it, claims data, used in conjunction with clinical data, can offer a broader and more holistic understanding of an individual’s interactions with the healthcare system.
 This leads to better decision-making and improved health outcomes.

-Third-party APIs allow healthcare entities to achieve easy and secure access to data and add features and that would be difficult for them to build their own.
+Third-party APIs allow healthcare entities to achieve easy and secure access to data and add features that would be difficult for them to build their own.
 Through the final rule, healthcare providers are required to send medical information to third-party apps at a patient’s request.
 They also have the right to educate their patients about possible privacy risks from authorizing third-party apps to access their data.

 The Effect of the Final Rule